Pesaru-Sreenidhi-Reddy/hit-song-predictor/README.md

 Run jupyter notebook.

-Then run flask application by typing in : FLASK_APP=app.py flask run in the terminal.
+Then run flask application by typing in : FLASK_APP=app.py flask run, in the terminal.